arvid220u/randomingredients/README.md

 # randomingredients

 There's nothing quite as creativity-inducing as strict boundaries.
-Generate random ingredients to use for your next dish and become a better cook!
+Generate random ingredients to use for your next meal and become a better cook!